 We are in the midst of a massive shift to new technology that promises to transform corporate travel forever.
 Innovations in blockchain, the Internet of Things, virtual reality, machine learning, bots and artificial intelligence are barreling down on us.
 And here’s the thing— we can do better at identifying related opportunities so our industry can turn outlandish ideas into concrete ways to solve problems.
 Outsiders to business travel who specialize in emerging technology would love such a treasure map targeting where they should focus their expertise and create value.

-That’s why the Research & Intelligence team at BCD Travel is publishing a series of relevant, concise and easy-to-understand papers to help people in our industry (and outsiders) get up to speed on coming changes affecting the way we all do our jobs.
-The Inform research series explores how the key emerging technologies listed above will affect six areas of corporate travel: sourcing, policy, communications, duty of care, payment and expense and performance management.
+That’s why the Research & Innovation team at BCD Travel is publishing a series of relevant, concise and easy-to-understand papers to help people in our industry (and outsiders) get up to speed on coming changes affecting the way we all do our jobs.
+The Inform research series explores how emerging technologies will affect six areas of corporate travel: sourcing, policy, communications, duty of care, payment and expense and performance management.

 These aren’t long, in-depth reports getting into the weeds about each emerging technology; there are plenty of good sources for that.
 Instead, we’re focusing on how technologies will impact travel programs, illustrated through different use cases across the industry.
 We’re highlighting opportunities for future and upcoming technological advancements from all sectors of the business world.
 Each paper offers pertinent, actionable information.

-Where can you find the series?
-The first report on sourcing is already available online, and the second on policy is scheduled to drop later this month.
-The other four will be released by our team over the next few months.
-So check it out.
-Cut through the noise and learn how these innovations will have an impact on your travel program.
+Use Inform to cut through the noise and learn how these innovations will have an impact on your travel program.
 Discover how you can leverage them to add value for your company.
 This is a call to action for everyone in our industry to embrace new technology, update processes and study your travel programs with a critical eye.

 Now, about the luxury hotel in space.
 If you are like me, the first step is surely a familiarization trip—i.e., a FAM.
 We’ll figure out the space-booking stuff later, but maybe our current technology will be gateway to get us there.
 Let’s make use of all those underused “F” keys on our keyboards.
 I propose using F7 to launch the agent galactic portal.